e-dorigatti/e-dorigatti.github.io/_posts/2023-08-11-browser-xpath-to-json.md

 }
 ```

-This function converts HTML nodes to their `outerHTML` representation, while keeps text nodes as they are.
+This function converts HTML nodes to their `outerHTML` representation, while keeping text nodes as they are.

 Executing the query and saving the result is then just a matter of chaining these two functions: